marekjm/viuact/docs/SPEC.markdown

     })
     (let result (ratio ~num ~denom))

-To summarise, all calls in the next example produce are exactly the same:
+To summarise, all calls in the next example are valid and, except the fourth one, the same:

     (let num 3.0)
     (let denom 4.0)